Video

 Web viewer web-viewer

-Video playback in the Rerun Web Viewer is done using the browser's own video decoder, so the supported codecs depend on your browser.
+Video playback in the Rerun Web Viewer is done using the browser's own video decoder, so the exact supported codecs depend on your browser.

 Overall, we recommend using Chrome or another Chromium-based browser, as it seems to have the best video support as of writing.